mlewis7127/code-modernisation-strands-agent/README.md

 - **design_specification_tool** - Analyzes source code and generates structured design documents
 - **implementation_from_design_tool** - Generates idiomatic Python from design specifications
-- **code_translator_tool** - Direct translation fallback for edge cases
-- **python_compiler_tool** - Compiles and validates Python code using Bedrock AgentCore
+- **python_compiler_tool** - Compiles and validates Python code using Bedrock AgentCore (mandatory for all workflows)
-- **quality_analyzer_tool** - Analyzes code quality, security, and best practices
-- **quality_improvement_tool** - Applies quality recommendations to improve code
+- **improve_python_code_tool** - Analyzes and improves Python code quality in a single pass (combines analysis + improvement)

 **Note**: Language detection is handled by the Lambda handler before orchestration to avoid redundant LLM calls.
-The agent can self-correct compilation errors by analyzing error messages and regenerating improved code.
+The agent must always compile code before returning and will automatically fix compilation errors using the improve_python_code_tool, iterating until code compiles successfully.

 ## Architecture